tomfy/gtsimsrch/README.md

 Of the 7066 pedigrees specifying both parents, 4748 have the best alternative the same as the pedigree, and of these, only 3 have FTR > 0.1.

-Finding likely parents if pedigrees are not available:
+Finding likely parents if pedigrees are not available.
+In this case it is not necessary to specify  -alt 1  :

 	find_parents  -in u_cassava.dsgm  -out cassava_alternatives_only.fpout

-Now the output has ‘-’ characters where the fields for the pedigree (cols 3-16) would be.
+Now the output has ‘-’ characters where the fields for the pedigree (cols 2-16) would be.

+More detailed instructions:
 **Converting from vcf to dosage matrix** (with each line being one accession)
 vcf\_to\_dsgm
 e.g:    vcf\_to\_dsgm  \-in cassava\_maf010.vcf  \-out cassava\_maf010.dsgm   \-prob 0.85